A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II

-As in the classical case, we can readily construct from (167-168) the corresponding conditional phase change for particle 1 (particle 2) in the lab frame and/or IMTRF of particle 1 (particle 2).
+As in the classical case, we can readily construct from (177) or (179) the corresponding mean forward or backward conditional phase change for particle 1 (particle 2), in the lab frame or IMFTRF/IMBTRF of particle 1 (particle 2).
+Likewise for the backward conditional phase change for particle 1 (particle 2).

-Because each \emph{zbw} particle is essentially a harmonic oscillator, when $V_{c}^{int}\approx0$, each particle has its own well-defined phase at each point along its mean forward/backward space-time trajectory.
-Consistency with this entails that for $V_{c}^{int}>0$ the joint phase must be a well-defined function of the mean forward/backward space-time trajectories of\emph{ }both particles (since we again posit that both particles remain harmonic oscillators even when physically coupled by $V_{c}^{int}$).
-Then for a closed loop \emph{L,} along which each particle can be physically or virtually displaced, the mean forward joint phase in the lab frame will satisfy
+Because each \emph{zbw} particle is essentially a harmonic oscillator, when $V_{c}^{int}\approx0$, each particle has its own well-defined forward/backward steady-state phase at each point along its mean forward/backward space-time trajectory.
+Consistency with this fact entails that for $V_{c}^{int}>0$, the forward/backward steady-state joint phase must be a well-defined function of the mean forward/backward space-time trajectories of\emph{ }both particles (since we again posit that both particles remain harmonic oscillators even when physically coupled by $V_{c}^{int}$).
+Furthermore, we note that at this stage (177) and (179) are independent of one another.
+Accordingly, for a closed loop \emph{L} along which each particle can be physically or virtually displaced, the forward steady-state joint phase in the lab frame will satisfy